16 Quick Gross Motor Activities For Toddlers To Do At Home

 What Are Gross Motor Skills?

 Gross motor skills are the movements made with the large muscles of arms and legs (2).
 These skills help a child walk, run, jump, and throw an object.
-A gross motor activity aims at improving these skills, and aids in subsequent development.
+A gross motor activity aims at improving these skills and aids physical development in children.

 16 Best Gross Motor Activities For Toddlers